 Filter the search results by item aspects

 You can use the information returned in aspectDistributions to filter the results by specific aspects, such as brand.

 Filter the search results by field values

 You can use field filters to refine the results based on the value returned in a field, such as listing format, item condition, price range, UPC value, listing end date, location, and more.
-You can use multiple filters in a single call.
+You can use multiple filters in a single method.
 For details about, see Buy API Field Filters.

 Get the details of each item in a group or a specific item